Kaceykaso/design_by_roomba/README.md

 Design by Committee by Design

 Roomba draws crowdsourced picture over a period of time; based on a series of commands submitted through a web app, and received by a Raspberry Pi ~~(or Arduino)~~ attached to the Roomba.
-Picture will eventually be created during a gallery exhibition.<br>
+Picture will be created during a gallery exhibition over an hour or two, with users at laptop/tablet stations, sending commands via the website.<br>
 Commands are simplistic: right turn, left turn, forward, backward.

-Expected outcome: Since user cannot see the Roomba, the picture will be rather chaotic.<br>
+Expected outcome: ~~Since user cannot see the Roomba,~~ the picture will be rather chaotic, but patterns will emerge.<br>
-Ideal outcome: There are at least some recognizable patterns in the picture.
+Ideal outcome: There are at least some recognizable patterns in the picture, if not a complete sketch.

 Objective: Prove design by committee, or large group collaboration, does or does not work.
 Prove “too many masters (or managers)” does or does deter progress.

+#### Challenges

+How do you handle command overload or button-mashing by the users?
+If commands are lost, or the queue gets to long, is it still intuitive that the user is in control?
+Or does the length of time between hitting the button and the command being carried out create a disconnect?

+Possible solution #1: Freeze/disable web form for 2 seconds (or length of time it takes Roomba to get command and carry it out), and free the form when the Roomba is ready again.

 ### Phases